 The Dollar Tree tends to be my number one source for some of our carry on items.
 On our last trip to The Dollar Tree, we found a wide selection of Disney themed word search books.
 Not only did they feature some of our favorite characters, but they were smaller than regular sized coloring books or notebooks.
 They would easily fit into the kids' backpacks in the front pockets without weighing them down.

-Disney-themed Play Packs, featured earlier in this series, which include their own set of crayons, you would need to also pack your own crayons or writing utensils.
+Unlike the Disney-themed Play Packs, featured earlier in this series, which include their own set of crayons, you would need to also pack your own crayons or writing utensils.
 The good thing is, there is no shortage of Disney themed crayons at The Dollar Tree either!
 From Disney Princesses to Cars to Disney Junior characters to Monsters University, you can find crayons to suit the likes of your child.
 Though, after testing out all the ones you see in the photo, I do not recommend the confetti crayons.
 They crumble as you use them because the colors were not melded well together (or at least that's my non-expert opinion on why they crumble).